NixOS/nixpkgs/doc/build-helpers/testers.chapter.md

 Checks that the output from running a command contains the specified version string in it as a whole word.

-NOTE: In most cases, [`versionCheckHook`](#versioncheckhook) should be preferred, but this function is provided and documented here anyway.
-The motivation for adding either tests would be:
+Although being very simple and naive, this test is useful:

+- It assures the main program can run.
-- Catch dynamic linking errors and such and missing environment variables that should be added by wrapping.
+- It catches dynamic linking errors, missing or malformed environment variables and other runtime errors.
-- Probable protection against accidentally building the wrong version, for example when using an "old" hash in a fixed-output derivation.
+- It provides a minor protection against fixed-output hash errors that usually happen when forgetting to update hashes.

-By default, the command to be run will be inferred from the given `package` attribute: it will check `meta.mainProgram` first, and fall back to `pname` or `name`.
+By default, the command to be run will be inferred from the given `package` attribute: it will check `meta.mainProgram` first, falling back to `pname` or `name`.

 The default argument to the command is `--version`, and the version to be checked will be inferred from the given `package` attribute as well.

 :::{.example #ex-testversion-hello}